edyesed/aws_advent_2015/README.md

 # aws_advent_2016

 * We're going to make a collection of widgets that count words.
 It'll be triggered by Slack ( or a `curl` call to AWS API Gateway ).
-* The API Gateway will call a Lambda Function that will
+* The API Gateway will call a Lambda Function that will split whatever text it is given into specific words
       * A) Upsert a key in a dynamodb table with the number 1
       * B) Drop a message on a SNS Topic
 * The SNS Topic will have two lambdas attached to it that will